OCA/account-invoicing/account_invoice_import/README.rst

 Usage
 =====

-To use this module, go to the menu *Accounting > Suppliers > Import PDF Invoices* and upload a PDF invoice of your supplier.
+To use this module, go to the menu *Accounting > Suppliers > Import Invoices* and upload a PDF invoice of your supplier.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot